Multi-Preconditioned LBFGS for Training Finite-Basis PINNs: Multi-preconditioned LBFGS (MP-LBFGS)

 The preconditioning step~\eqref{eq:prec_step} yields a set of directions $\{\mathbf{c}_j\}_{j=1}^{n_{s}}$, where each $\mathbf{c}_j := \thetab_j^{(\ast)} - \Rm_j \thetab^{(k)}$.
 In this section, we discuss how to optimally update the global parameters using these search directions.
 Therefore, at each iteration $k$, we are looking for scaling parameters $\boldsymbol{\beta} = ^\intercal,$ such that

+We emphasize that the choice of the scaling parameters $\boldsymbol{\beta}$ is critical due to the intrinsic structure of FBPINNs and their differences from classical DD methods.
+In particular, classical DD methods, originally proposed for elliptic PDEs, exploit structural properties of finite-element/difference discretizations, such as locality of basis functions and sparse, spatially localized coupling between degrees of freedom.
+This ensures that subdomain corrections mainly affect local error components, while global modes are handled through coarse-grid or global synchronization steps.

+In contrast, machine-learning problems involve nonconvex minimization, for which only a few domain-decomposition methods have been developed, e.g.,~\cite{gratton2025recursive}.
+Moreover, locally defined physical degrees of freedom are replaced by globally coupled parameters, fundamentally altering error-propagation mechanisms.
+As a result, classical DD assumptions, such as convexity, locality, and spectral separation, no longer hold, which often leads to degraded convergence of conventional DD methods.

-We emphasize that the choice of the scaling parameters $\boldsymbol{\beta}$ is critical due to the intrinsic structure of FBPINNs and their differences from classical DD methods for discretized PDEs.
-Although the subnetworks do not share parameters (zero overlap), overlap in the spatial domain induces indirect coupling through their outputs, which causes the desynchronization of the solutions during the preconditioning step.
-In this work, we investigate three strategies for selecting the scaling parameters.
+\newdel{Although the subnetworks do not share parameters (zero overlap), overlap in the spatial domain induces indirect coupling through their outputs, which causes the desynchronization of the solutions during the preconditioning step.
+In this work, we investigate three strategies for selecting the scaling parameters.} For the FBPINNs considered in this work, spatial overlap induces indirect coupling, leading to desynchronization of parameters during the preconditioning step and motivating the design of novel scaling strategies for the subdomain corrections.
+In particular, we investigate three such strategies:

 \begin{itemize} \item \textbf{Uniform scaling (UniS):} As a first approach, we consider uniform scaling by a constant $\beta_0$, i.e., $\beta_j = \beta_0$, for all $j = 1, \ldots, n_s$.
 The value of $\beta_0$ is typically set to $1$ in non-overlapping DD methods, but it can be fine-tuned.
 This approach has a low computational cost and is naturally parallel.
-However, it has been shown in~\cite{Lee_2026} that it does not yield an efficient preconditioner for NN problems.
+However, it has been shown in~\cite{lee2026two} that it does not yield an efficient preconditioner for NN problems.

-\item \textbf{Multiplicative line search scaling (LSS):} Following~\cite{Lee_2026}, we also investigate a line search approach, where we start with a search direction $\mathbf{c}_1$ on the first subdomain, and look for the biggest value $\beta_1$ that satisfies $\pazocal{L} (\mathbf{\boldsymbol{\theta}} + \beta_1 \mathbf{R}_1^{\intercal}\mathbf{c}_1) < \pazocal{L} (\mathbf{\boldsymbol{\theta}})$.
+\item \textbf{Multiplicative line search scaling (LSS):} Following~\cite{lee2026two}, we also investigate a line search approach, where we start with a search direction $\mathbf{c}_1$ on the first subdomain, and look for the biggest value $\beta_1$ that satisfies $\pazocal{L} (\mathbf{\boldsymbol{\theta}} + \beta_1 \mathbf{R}_1^{\intercal}\mathbf{c}_1) < \pazocal{L} (\mathbf{\boldsymbol{\theta}})$.
 We then iterate through all search directions (subdomains) and seek their corresponding scaling factors such that

 In practice, to ensure a sufficient decrease of the loss, we employ a line search~\cite{wolfe1969convergence}.

 The LSS scheme introduces two challenges: first, its inherently sequential, and second, the scheme implicitly depends on the ordering of the search directions.